Skip to Main Content

 There are a number of professional bodies within the field and related subjects that have their own websites where you can find information on journals the body publishes, upcoming conferences and seminars as well as vacancies in the industry.

-Library Services subscribes to Box of Broadcasts (BoB), which is an off-air recording and media archive service covering 65 free-to-air channels from Freeview and Freesat.
+Libraries and Learning Resources subscribes to Box of Broadcasts (BoB), which is an off-air recording and media archive service covering 65 free-to-air channels from Freeview and Freesat.
 This includes ten foreign language channels.
 BoB's scheduling service allows you to 'record' TV and radio programmes that are due to be broadcast over the next seven days as well as retrieving programmes from the last seven days from a selected list of recorded channels.
 BoB also contains access to programmes held in the extensive BUFVC archive.

 After a programme is recorded you can: